 - In the Print Spooler Events tab, you can select which print spooler events from the Windows event viewer are to be displayed.

 Workstations and virtual desktops

-Enabling ThinShare sets the sharing option Render print jobs on client computers at the relevant Output Gateway printer objects (This means – in the case of native printer drivers – that print jobs would be rendered on the terminal server instead of the print server; in contrast, with the use of TP Output Gateway this “rendering” function is used for ThinShare compression when using the TP Output Gateway).
+Enabling ThinShare requires the Render print jobs on client computers option for the relevant Output Gateway printer objects (this means ‒ in case of native printer drivers ‒ that print jobs are rendered on the remote desktop instead of the print server; on the other hand, this rendering feature is used for ThinShare compression when using the TP Output Gateway).

 Enabling ThinShare for terminal servers is completely different from doing so for workstations and virtual desktops, because the option Render print jobs on client computers is by default disabled on terminal servers – independent of its setting.
 That’s why the group policy Always render print jobs on the server is used here instead.
 It can be found in the Group Policy Management Editor in: Computer Configuration→ Policies→ Administrative Templates→ Printers.